MaistoV/UninaSoC/config/README.md

     - how it updates the `configuration` structure.
 5. In file `create_crossbar_config.py` file, after the loop setting the `configuration` structure, create the tcl property string and add it to the list of commands, which will then be flushed on the output file.
+6. If necessary, add new checks in the `check_config.py` script.